 You’ve heard of NFTs being used for NBA Top Shot trading cards or digital art, but tokens can also represent real-world assets that businesses care about, like cars, buildings, deeds, titles, or other financial instruments.

 Enterprises need to collaborate on these types of real-world assets and be able to move value from party to party.
 Since NFTs are highly programmable, what these assets look like on the blockchain can be defined and customized.

 The blockchain provides a single source of truth and a level of decentralization, where no one owns or is in control of that thing but everyone is helping to maintain it within the network.
 This unlocks the potential to streamline and automate processes that span multiple parties, greatly increasing efficiency and collaboration.

-The idea of a token can be really hard to wrap your head around.
-A token is a programming construct native to blockchain protocol that is flexible and customizable because it runs as code.
-This means that tokens can be automated and instrumented.
+The idea of a non-fungible token can be really hard to wrap your head around.
+An NFT is a programming construct native to blockchain protocol that is flexible and customizable because it runs as code.
+This means that NFTs can be automated and instrumented.

 Think about the last time you bought a car or a house.
 The paperwork involved with transferring the title or deed for assets like these is really a relic of a pre-digital era, with lawyers, notaries, and bankers all needing to be involved.
 With blockchain, these assets can be tokenized, allowing those processes to be digitized and greatly sped up.